maxshafer/shafer-research-group/content/home/5_slider.md

 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 40

 design:
   # Slide height is automatic unless you force a specific height (e.g. '400px')
   slide_height: '200px'
   is_fullscreen: true
   # Automatically transition through slides?
-  loop: false
+  loop: true
   # Duration of transition between slides (in ms)
-  interval: 1000
+  interval: 2000

 content:
   slides: